Radziłów pogrom

 The Radziłów pogrom (Pogrom w Radziłowie) was a World War II massacre committed on 7 July 1941 in the town of Radziłów, in German-occupied Poland.
 Local Poles, under SS orders or with German encouragement, forced most of the Jews of the town into a barn and set it on fire, Jews were also murdered in surrounding villages.
-Death toll estimates vary from between 600 and 2,000; only some 30 Jews survived the massacre due to help from local Poles.
+Death toll estimates vary between 600 and 2,000; only some 30 Jews survived the massacre due to help from local Poles.

 The pogrom in Radziłów was similar to events in Grajewo, Wizna, Goniądz, Szczuczyn pogrom, Kolno, Wąsosz pogrom, Stawiski, Rajgród, and the Jedwabne pogrom.

 Background

 Pre-WWII

 In the 1928 Polish elections almost every Jewish resident of the town voted for a Jewish party, while 42% of the Polish electorate supported National Democracy.

 On 23 March 1933, following the arrest of nine National Democracy members, supporters in its radical faction, the Camp for Greater Poland, initiated a pogrom which they referred to as a "revolution".
 Jewish property was looted, Jews were beaten, windows and market stalls demolished, and one Jewish woman was killed.
 The Polish police killed four of the Poles who were carrying out the violence against Jews and their property.
 As a consequence of the pogrom, the Camp for Greater Poland was outlawed by Poland's Interior Ministry.

 The 1937 population of Radziłów was 2,500 including 650 Jews.